joel74/POSH-LTM-Rest/README.md

    * Set-PoolMemberDescription
    * Test-F5IsActive

 Nearly all of the functions require an F5 session object as a parameter, which will contain the base URL for the F5 LTM and a credential object for a user with privileges to manipulate the F5 LTM via the REST API.
+Use the Get-F5session function to create this object.